TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 ### 4.3 Fit to the Empirical Distribution

 To evaluate how well the model reproduces the statistical properties of daily price anomalies, we compare:
-- the empirical distribution of de-seasonalised log-price anomalies (histogram), and
+- the empirical distribution of deseasonalised log-price anomalies (histogram), and
 - the model-implied mixture distribution obtained by combining the three Gaussian AR(1) regimes using their stationary regime probabilities.

 The match is good, especially around the centre of the distribution.
 The model **captures moderate volatility clustering and asymmetric behaviour, though the tail events remain difficult to fully represent** with Gaussian components alone—this is a known challenge in electricity markets.